-

 Who Teaches this Course

-The course is taught by academics from Zoology, Botany and Plant Sciences, Microbiology and Earth and Ocean Sciences.
+The course is mostly taught by academic staff from The School of Natural Sciences.
 Optional modules are available in languages, maths, geography and politics.
+Key lecturers include:

 Requirements and Assessment